-Valentines goop!
+Valentines goop or oobleck!
 Red hots are a fun Valentine’s Day treat, but they were a little too hot for us!
-Instead we turned them into Valentines goop for a bit of science and sensory play.
+Instead, we turned them into Valentine’s goop for a bit of science and sensory play.
 Goop, or oobleck as it is often referred to, is super quick and easy to make and is a fun science lesson for kids.
-We gave it a holiday theme with with Red Hots!
-Holiday themed science activities are our favorite ways to play!
+We gave it a holiday theme with Red Hots!
+Holiday-themed science activities are our favorite ways to play!

-Quick and easy red hots Valentines Goop science sensory play!
+Quick and easy red hots Valentines Goop science sensory play is a real hit!
 This stuff is so easy to make with only 2 ingredients needed for the basic recipe!

 What Is Valentines Goop or Oobleck?

 It is usually a mixture of cornstarch and water.
 Roughly a 2:1 ratio but you can tinker with the ratio to find the desired consistency that still maintains the properties of goop and oobleck.
 What’s the science behind it?

 Well, it’s solid.
 No, wait it’s a liquid!
 Wait again, it’s both!
 Very fascinating to be exact.
 Pick up solid chunks, pack it into a ball and watch it ooze into a liquid.
 This is called a non-Newtonian liquid, a substance that acts like both a liquid and a solid.

 Goop or Oobleck Supplies

 Open the cupboards and get set for a little kitchen science…